 - 67 athletes competing in Equestrian Working Trails

 - 46 athletes competing in Volleyball Individual Skills Competition

 - 149 athletes on 17 teams competing in Volleyball Modified Team Competition

 - 260 athletes on 27 teams competing in Volleyball Traditional Team Competition

 - 81 athletes on 7 teams competing in Volleyball Unified Team Competition

 The Opening Ceremonies will begin at 6:30 p.m.
 Saturday at Harlem High School.
 A victory dance follows and will feature a Halloween costume contest.

-Special Olympics Illinois is a not-for-profit organization offering year-round training and competition in 19 sports for nearly 21,500 athletes with intellectual disabilities and more than 18,500 Young Athletes ages 2-7 with and without intellectual disabilities.
+Special Olympics Illinois is a not-for-profit organization offering year-round training and competition in 19 sports for more than 21,300 athletes with intellectual disabilities and nearly 13,000 Young Athletes ages 2-7 with and without intellectual disabilities.
 Special Olympics transforms lives by empowering people with intellectual disabilities to realize their full potential in sports and in life.
 Special Olympics programs enhance physical fitness, motor skills, self-confidence, social skills and encourage family and community support.
-If you are interested in learning more about Special Olympics Illinois, volunteering or providing financial support to help make Special Olympics programs possible, contact your local Special Olympics agency, call 800-394-0562 or visit our website at www.soill.org
+If you are interested in learning more about Special Olympics Illinois, volunteering or providing financial support to help make Special Olympics programs possible, contact your local Special Olympics agency, call 800-394-0562 or visit our website at www.soill.org.